clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 ---

-## Uncomplicate Neanderthal, Clojure CUDA, Deep Diamond: Dragan Djuric
+## Uncomplicate Neanderthal, Clojure CUDA, Deep Diamond to JavaCPP: Dragan Djuric
 Published 30 June 2023.
 Q2 2023 Funding Round Report 1.

 My goal with this round is to port Neanderthal, ClojureCUDA, and Deep Diamond to JavaCPP-based native libraries.